Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/ui.md

 UIManagers manage the lifetimes of [UIViews](#uiviews) within a scene.
 This includes things like creating, showing, and hiding screens when needed.

 `UIManager.cs` defines what is common across all UIManagers, regardless of game.
-This includes things like referencing a [UIDocument](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/UIElements.UIDocument.html) or maintaining a data structure that contains all the UIViews its managing.
+This includes things like referencing a [Canvas](https://docs.unity3d.com/Packages/com.unity.ugui@3.0/manual/UICanvas.html) (for uGUI) or [UIDocument](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/UIElements.UIDocument.html) (for UI Toolkit), and maintaining a data structure that contains all the UIViews its managing.

 `PersistentUIManager.cs` defines UIManager behaviour unique to the Persistent scene, like showing the Fader screen for fade-from or fade-to transitions.
 This component can be found attached to the UIManager GameObject in the Persistent scene.